It is no secret that British Columbia is one of the most beautiful provinces in Canada, including Lynn Canyon Park.

 If you are lucky enough to live and work in Vancouver, then you will discover how many opportunities there are for hiking and exploring.
 It is perfect if you love being outdoors – you will never be bored.

-What does nature cost?
+What does Lynn Canyon trip cost for anyone?
 Nothing. $0.
 It’s free.
 Nature is free.

-A favourite spot for hiking for local people and tourists is Lynn Canyon Park and Suspension Bridge, located in North Vancouver.
+A favorite spot for hiking for local people and tourists is Lynn Canyon Park and Suspension Bridge, located in North Vancouver.

 How to Get Lynn Canyon